gluecose/test-vectors/README.md

 It is expected that the output of the sign API and the value contained in the `cborHex` field of the `expectedOutput` are compared up the the 3rd entry of the COSE_Sign1 array, i.e., excluding the 4th (signature) field.
+The `fixedOutputLength` field contains the number of bytes of non-randomized output.
-If the two values match, set `Result` to `"pass"` in the `TestCaseOutput` payload for this test case.
+If the two values truncated to `fixedOutputLength` bytes match, set `Result` to `"pass"` in the `TestCaseOutput` payload for this test case.
 Otherwise set `"fail"`.